Colorado Gun Laws

 Must Notify Officer?

 Yes/No – There’s no specific law requiring you to inform an officer you’re carrying a firearm.
-However, carrying the permit and valid photo ID at all times while carrying a firearm is essential.
+However, carrying a permit and valid photo ID at all times while carrying a firearm is essential.
 Failure to produce these documents when demanded by a law enforcement officer can result in penalties.

 Colorado CCW Reciprocity List